U.S. flag

 Articular/Periarticular Manifestations of Psoriatic Arthritis

-• Periarticular disease includes enthesitis (inflammation around the insertion of ligaments, tendons, or joint capsules), dactylitis (swelling of the entire digit, finger, or toe, “sausage digit”), and tenosynovitis.
+• The periarticular disease includes enthesitis (inflammation around the insertion of ligaments, tendons, or joint capsules), dactylitis (swelling of the entire digit, finger, or toe, “sausage digit”), and tenosynovitis

-• Axial disease involving sacroiliac joints, usually asymmetric, and spondylitis with discontinuous involvement with bulky non-marginal syndesmophytes.
+• Axial disease involving sacroiliac joints, usually asymmetric

 • Psoriatic skin disease usually presents before the onset of arthritis but can occur simultaneously and even before the onset of joint disease.
 The severity of skin disease does not correlate well with the severity of the articular disease.[38]

 • Nail disease is characterized by onycholysis, pitting, and splinter hemorrhages.
-The severity of nail disease correlates with the severity of both skin and joint disease.[39]
-It is present in 80 to 90% of patients with psoriatic arthritis and is associated with DIP joint involvement.
+The severity of nail disease correlates with skin and joint disease severity.[39]
+This condition is present in 80% to 90% of patients with psoriatic arthritis and is associated with distal interphalangeal joint involvement.

-• Ocular disease in the form of uveitis, but unlike that associated with ankylosing spondylitis, it is often chronic, bilateral, and often involves posterior elements.
+• Ocular disease in the form of uveitis is unlike that associated with ankylosing spondylosis, as it is often chronic, bilateral, and can involve posterior elements.

 Evaluation

-There are no laboratory tests that are specific for psoriatic arthritis.
-Acute phase reactants such as ESR (erythrocyte sedimentation rate) and CRP (C-reactive protein ) may be elevated, as in most inflammatory diseases.
-However, a normal ESR and CRP should not be used to rule out a diagnosis of psoriatic arthritis as these levels are increased in only about 40% of patients.[40]
-RF and anti-CCP antibodies are classically considered absent in psoriatic arthritis, and a negative RF is considered a criterion for diagnosing psoriatic arthritis as per the CASPAR classification criteria.
-Various studies have shown positive rheumatoid factor in about 2 to 10% of patients diagnosed with psoriatic arthritis, and approximately 5% are positive for anti-CCP antibodies.[41][42]
-ANA may also be positive in these patients but usually at low titers.
-One study by Johnson et al. showed an ANA at a titer >1:80 in 14% of patients with psoriatic arthritis.[43]
+There are no laboratory tests specifically for psoriatic arthritis.
+As in most inflammatory diseases, acute phase reactants such as erythrocyte sedimentation rate (ESR) and C-reactive protein (CRP) may be elevated.
+However, a normal ESR and CRP should not be used to rule out a diagnosis of psoriatic arthritis, as these levels are increased in only about 40% of patients.[40]
+Rheumatoid factor and anti-cyclic citrullinated peptide antibodies are classically considered absent in psoriatic arthritis.
+A negative rheumatoid factor is considered a criterion for diagnosing psoriatic arthritis per the Classification of Psoriatic Arthritis (CASPAR) classification criteria.
+Results from various studies have shown positive rheumatoid factor in about 2% to 10% of patients diagnosed with psoriatic arthritis, and approximately 5% are positive for anti-cyclic citrullinated peptide antibodies.[41][42]
+Antinuclear antibodies may also be positive in these patients but usually at low titers.
+Results from a study by Johnson et al, showed antinuclear antibodies at a titer >1:80 in 14% of patients with psoriatic arthritis.[43]

-Radiographic changes show some characteristic patterns in psoriatic arthritis, consisting of erosive changes, gross joint destruction, joint space narrowing, and "pencil-in-cup" deformity.[44][45]
-These findings are driven by bone destruction and pathologic new bone formation, often in the same digit or even the same joint, which is a characteristic feature of psoriatic arthritis; bone destruction with bone production.
-Despite treatment with DMARDs (disease-modifying anti-rheumatic drugs), psoriatic arthritis results in radiographic damage in about 47% of patients during the first two years of the disease.[46]
-The radiological features of peripheral arthritis in hands and feet include erosive changes (including the MCP, PIP, DIP joints, and wrists), new bone formation, bony ankylosis, and joint osteolysis.[47]
+Radiographic changes show some characteristic patterns in psoriatic arthritis: erosive changes, gross joint destruction, joint space narrowing, and “pencil-in-cup” deformity.[44][45]
+These findings are driven by bone destruction and pathologic new bone formation, often in the same digit or even the same joint, which is a characteristic feature of psoriatic arthritis (eg, bone destruction with bone production).
+Despite treatment with disease-modifying anti-rheumatic drugs, psoriatic arthritis results in radiographic damage in about 47% of patients during the first 2 years of the disease.[46]
+The radiological features of peripheral arthritis in hands and feet include erosive changes, new bone formation, bony ankylosis, and joint osteolysis.[47]
 Entheseal involvement, including erosions and new bone formation, is characteristic in all spondyloarthropathies.[48]

 Axial features, including sacroiliitis and spondylitis, are characterized by the formation of syndesmophytes (ossification of the annulus fibrosis).
-The features which differentiate psoriatic arthritis from ankylosing spondylitis are the asymmetric and often unilateral presentation of sacroiliitis and syndesmophytes in psoriatic arthritis are often non-marginal, bulky, asymmetric, and discontinuous skipping vertebral levels.
+The features differentiating psoriatic arthritis from ankylosing spondylitis are the asymmetric and often unilateral presentation of sacroiliitis, and syndesmophytes in psoriatic arthritis are non-marginal, bulky, asymmetric, and discontinuous skipping vertebral levels.
 Plain radiography, CT scan, ultrasound, and MRI are all useful in assessing patients with psoriatic arthritis.[49]
-Imaging modalities such as MRI and ultrasound are more sensitive than plain radiography for detecting early joint inflammation and damage, and axial changes, including sacroiliitis.[50][51]
-However, they are not necessary to make a proper diagnosis of psoriatic arthritis.
+Imaging modalities such as musculoskeletal ultrasound (MSUS) and MRI are more sensitive than plain radiography for detecting early joint inflammation, damage, and axial changes, including sacroiliitis.[50][51]
+However, these imaging modalities are not necessary to properly diagnose psoriatic arthritis.
+MSUS is used frequently in clinics as it is readily accessible and provides dynamic images.
+MSUS is especially useful in detecting subclinical synovitis, enthesitis, and dactylitis.
+MSUS features supportive of enthesitis include entheseal thickening, increased vascularity on power doppler, hypoechogenicity, and enthesophyte formation.[52][53]
+Similarly, dactylitis features on MSUS include synovial and tenosynovial inflammation.[54]

 Classification Criteria

-The most accepted classification criteria for psoriatic arthritis is the CASPAR criteria (Classification of Psoriatic Arthritis ) which have been in use since 2006.[33]
-Other classification criteria which clinicians have used include the original Moll and Wright (1973), Bennet (1979), and Vassey and Espinoza (1984), the modified ESSG (1991) criteria.[52]
+The most accepted classification criteria for psoriatic arthritis is the CASPAR criteria, which have been used since 2006.[33]
+Other classification criteria that clinicians have used include the original Moll and Wright (1973), Bennet (1979), Vassey and Espinoza (1984), and the modified European Spondyloarthropathy Study Group (1991) criteria.[55]

 Moll and Wright Criteria (1973)

-• Inflammatory arthritis (peripheral arthritis and/or sacroiliitis or spondylitis)
+• Inflammatory arthritis (peripheral arthritis and sacroiliitis or spondylitis)

 • The presence of psoriasis